 In the last article Getting Started with Process Builder – Part 1 I had discussed the way to auto create a child record.
-In this article I am going to discuss another concept, i.e. Auto update records and the concept of time-dependent actions in Process Builder.
+In this article, I am going to explain another concept, i.e. Auto update records and the concept of time-dependent actions in Process Builder.
 Let’s start with a business use case

 Solution of above business requirement

 To solve the above business requirement, we will use Process Builder.
-Process builder allowed us to update the record from same object or records from child object or records from parent object (In both the cases master-detail or look-up relationship).
-Whereas Workflow rule allow us to only update the record from the same object or parent object (In case of master-detail relationship only).
-At the end of this article I will show you how to track time-dependent actions and the hidden concept behind it.
+Process builder allowed us to update the record from same object or records from child object or records from the parent object (In both the cases master-detail or look-up relationship).
+Whereas Workflow rule allows us to only update the record from the same object or parent object (In the case of master-detail relationship only).
+At the end of this article, I will show you how to track time-dependent actions and the hidden concept behind it.
 Follow the below instructions to create a Process for the above business requirement

 1. Click on Name | Setup | App Setup | Create | Workflows & Approvals | Process Builder